Rhododendron

 Cultivation Tips

-To successfully grow rhododendrons, follow these guidelines:
+To successfully grow rhododendrons, follow these key cultivation guidelines:

-• Fertilizing: Apply a slow-release, acid-loving plant fertilizer in early spring before new growth emerges.
+• Apply acid-based fertilizer in early spring

 Companion Planting